fskelly/Solis-Modbus-Auto-Charging-using-Solax/README.md

 Feedback welcomed.

-Here is what the full Dashboard will look like:
+Here is what the full Dashboard will look like (nb some graph data missing due to coding changes):

 ![HA Export Dashboard](https://github.com/jevburchell/Solis-Modbus-Auto-Charging-using-Solax/assets/128035411/0e284912-03a1-4aca-8604-2e643d969eb3)